 MTrading may also change its rates of initial margin and/or notional trading requirements at any time, which may also result in a change to the margin you are required to maintain.
 If you do not maintain sufficient margin on your account at all times and/or provide such additional funds within the time required, your open positions may be closed at a loss and you will be liable for any resulting deficit.

 Whilst derivatives instruments can be utilised for the management of the risk, some investments are unsuitable for many investors.
-CFDs and Forex trading carry a high degree of risk.
-CFDs and Forex trading carry a high degree of risk.
-The gearing and leverage that is obtainable with CFDs and Forex trading means that you only need to place a small deposit to commence trading with MTrading although this small deposit may result in large losses or large gains.
+CFDs trading carry a high degree of risk.
+The gearing and leverage that is obtainable with CFDs trading means that you only need to place a small deposit to commence trading with MTrading although this small deposit may result in large losses or large gains.
 Highly leveraged transactions are subject to significant changes in value as a result of relatively small changes in the value or level of an underlying or related market factor.

 When trading CFDs you speculate on the anticipated price change for a particular underlying.
 This trading does not occur on a regulated market.
 You will enter directly into a contract with MTrading in respect of the financial instrument or other underlying you wish to trade under a CFD.
 All open positions with MTrading must be closed with MTrading and cannot be closed with any other party.